PaasmerIoT/SBC-Python-SDK-V2_0_2_1/Readme.md

 * Connect the Arduino UNO board to your system, open the Arduino IDE and click on the `TOOLS` icon, select the `Board` as **Arduino/Genuino UNO** and select the port in which the board is connected in the `Port` option.

-* Also edit the `Config.h` in the Arduino Sketch similar to our `config.py` file in RaspberryPi.
+* Also edit the `Config.h` in the Arduino Sketch similar to our `config.py` file in Single Board Computer.
 The code sample is as below,

 ```
 #define devicename "Zigbee" //your device name